Home About

 Q: How can parents support leadership development at home?

-• Supporting their involvement in extracurricular activities.
+• Supporting involvement in extracurricular activities

-• Modeling positive leadership behaviors.
+• Modeling empathy, accountability, and positive leadership behaviors

 • Communication